SeanKilleen/seankilleen.github.io/hire/index.md

 title: "Work With Sean"
 ---

+I created this page because I receive a lot of contacts from those recruiting for a position.

 Do you want to know if I'd be a good fit for your organization, or would you like to work together?
 Read on below to see if we should chat!

 ## My Current Status

 I'm pretty happy where I am but am happy to have a conversation as well.

-## The Basics
+## What I'm Looking for

+* Open to Lead, Principal, or Director level positions.
+While I am passionate about technical work and capable of performing it, I am likely not a strong fit for an individual contributor role unless the compensation is significant.
+I am at my best when I'm providing a large impact across teams or an organization.
 * Mostly open to full-time options.
 Will consider contract opportunities but the rate may be a non-starter for most.
 * Happy to work in consulting environments but a product or services company I believe in is probably a better fit.
-* Open to Lead, Principal, or Director level positions.
-While I can do the work, I am likely not a strong fit for an individual contributor role unless the compensation is significant.
-I am at my best when I'm providing a large impact across teams or an organization.
+* The organization I work for is important to me, because I plan to invest in it.

 ## At a Glance

-* 15+ years developing software
+* 15+ years developing software in the .NET ecosystem
 * 5+ years leading teams
 * Microsoft MVP in Developer Technologies (~200 in this category in the US)
 * Certified instructor for ScrumAlliance (CSD) and ICAgile (ICP-TST, ICP-ATA) certifications